chatswithjc/godisgood/content/en/docs/book/power-of-belief.md

 ## Shift Your Mindset

+**Your thoughts shape your reality.**

+Whenever you think you can achieve something or whenever you think you will never be able to, you are right in both instances.
+When you decide that you are useless that’s all you’ll ever be.
+But if you choose to believe you were meant for greatness, most likely you will be driven to look for resources that will assist in becoming what you chose to be.

+How you feel about yourself is what you project into the world and although your thoughts cannot be seen, they can be felt by others.
+If you see yourself as ugly or unfit that’s exactly how others will perceive you too.

+Your thoughts will either generate positive energy or negative energy.
+If positive, you will attract people towards you.
+If you generate negative energy rooted in a negative thoughts, you will push people away.

+Your emotional state doesn't just affect the ones who surround you but it drastically affects your own quality of life.
+What you believe to be true about yourself will always remain so **unless you choose to change your thoughts!** I do meet people who tell me, "change is impossible at this age.
+Or, people don't really change!
+Well, if you have those thoughts, guess what?
+You won't change!

 **Everything starts with a thought!
 At the end of the day you are what you think about!**

+I read my Bible in the morning and seek God's presence not because I think I am better than anyone else.
+I just know I need positive thoughts from God to live life one more day!
+This morning just in the middle of my devotional time with God, He shared a couple of ideas.
+I write them down on paper.
+They gave me the "oxygen" I needed to breath well all day long.
+It's amazing what good, positive, healthy, dynamic thoughts can do for you.

+Positive thoughts do not only bless you personally, physically, emotionally, but they create a positive presence in your mind that influence all your interactions with people.

 >You feel what you think!
 You do what you think!
 Research shows that 85% of physical illness and health is caused by emotions.
 What are emotions?
 We spoke about this last night. **Emotions and feelings are deeper, non rational thoughts, rooted in the body, in your gut, in your tummy!** The gut has often been called the second brain.